 KLP's consolidated financial statements were covered by the IFRS 17 insurance Contracts and IFRS 9 Financial Instruments from 1 January 2023.
 The Group has reported accordingly in the quarterly financial statements for 2023.
-The annual accounts for 2023 will be the first financial statements in which a full set of notes to the consolidated financial statements according to these standards will also be included.
+The annual accounts for 2023 were the first financial statements in which a full set of notes to the consolidated financial statements according to these standards was included.